vipulnaik/working-drafts/ark/arithmetic-of-density.md

 1. **The density ladder's thresholds are the engine caps, not artefacts.** 1/2 and 1/3 are fused-class values at F = 2 and F = 3; **1/4 is the two-part cap; 1/9 is the three-part cap; 1/16 is the four-part cap.** The thresholds that appear throughout the other two documents — δ₀^even = 1/4, Theorem E.1's 1/9, Corollary F.3's 1/16 — are all the same quantity read at different k.
 2. **The parity asymmetry is multiplicative in origin, not additive.** Even n has 2 | n, so F = 2 is available whenever n/2 is a prime power, giving density 1/2.
 Odd n has F ≥ 3, capping the multiplicative engine at 1/3; and its two-part route needs the *even* part to be a power of 2, which is scarce.
 This is the correct version of a claim earlier drafts got half-right (§5).
+3. **The odd-n ceiling splits by residue class mod 12** — 1/9 on n ≡ 1, 9; ≈ 0.0858 on n ≡ 3, 7; ≈ 0.0718 on n ≡ 5, 11 — from local obstructions at ℓ = 2 and ℓ = 3, each met by the constructions to within 2%.
+These supersede the older ladder constant 0.049, which was the ceiling of a *different* family (one p-block plus two foreign primes) that the enumeration selects exactly once in 1,672 values.
-3. **The multiplicative engine covers a density-zero set, so asymptotically the additive engine is everything.** The fraction of n with ω(n) = 2 thins like log log n / log n — measured at 52% below 2000 but 29% near 10⁶.
+4. **The multiplicative engine covers a density-zero set, so asymptotically the additive engine is everything.** The fraction of n with ω(n) = 2 thins like log log n / log n — measured at 52% below 2000 but 29% near 10⁶.
 So the asymptotic behaviour of μ is governed entirely by the Hardy–Littlewood side, and the observed density floor should be expected to drift downward as the fused family's reach recedes.

 ---